About K'gari (Fraser Island) dingoes

-Fraser Island World Heritage Area—part of the Great Sandy National Park—lies north of Brisbane (Australia), off Queensland’s Fraser Coast, near the cities of Maryborough and Hervey Bay, and the coastal town of Rainbow Beach.
+K'gari (Fraser Island) World Heritage Area—part of the Great Sandy National Park—lies north of Brisbane (Australia), off Queensland’s Fraser Coast, near the cities of Maryborough and Hervey Bay, and the coastal town of Rainbow Beach.

-On Fraser Island, dingoes are normally a golden sandy colour.
+On K'gari (Fraser Island), dingoes are normally a golden sandy colour.
 They are often born with black markings particularly on the back and tail and lose the black hair as they get older.
 Juveniles may retain black on their backs and sometimes on their tails.
 Most have white markings on their chests, tail tips and feet—described as socks.
 Some have black muzzles and all have pricked ears and bushy tails.
 Tail tips, socks and any fighting scars are unique to each individual dingo and these help in individual dingo identification.

 - Also see: What does a dingo look like?

 Adult dingoes on K'gari (Fraser Island) stand more than 60cm high, about 1.2m long and have an average weight of around 18kg.
 This is a higher average mass than dingoes from Kakadu (16kg), the Victorian Highlands (15kg) and Central Australia (13kg) (Corbett, L 1995, The Dingo in Australia and Asia, UNSW Press, Sydney).
 The dingoes from these three areas were also about 1.2m long, indicating that K'gari's (Fraser Island) dingoes are about the same size as dingoes from other areas and, if anything, a bit heavier.
 They certainly are not leaner than dingoes from other areas.

 - Also see: Dingo body weight comparison table